microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/template-alternate.md

 Enumerate the solutions that are believed to deliver the outcomes defined above.

 > NOTE: Limiting the evaluated solutions to 2 or 3 potential candidates can help manage the time spent on the evaluation.
-If there are more than 3 candidates prioritize what the team feels are the top 3.
+If there are more than 3 candidates, prioritize what the team feels are the top 3.
 If appropriate, the eliminated candidates can be mentioned to capture why they were eliminated.

 ### {Solution 1} - Short and recognizable name